NeueDarshan/simple_ConTeXt/README.md

 \stoptext
 ```

-Hovering over `example-style`, `samples.bib`, or `knuth` will do this.
+Hovering over any of `example-style`, `samples.bib`, and `knuth` will produce a
+link to the respective files.

-As for what the link points to: we try to find the file in and around a given
+Regarding exactly what the link points to: we try to find the file in and around
-documents location in the file tree (more precisely: we look in the directory
+the ConTeXt document's location in the file tree (more precisely: we look in the
-it's located at, as well as all sub-directories and it's parent directory), and
+directory it's located at, as well as all sub-directories and it's parent
-if that fails we ask `context` (well, `mtxrun`) if it knows where that file is
+directory), and if that fails we ask `context` (well, `mtxrun`) if it can find
-on the TeX tree.
-While doing this we consider typical extensions, so for example
+the file on the TeX tree.
+While doing this we consider typical extensions, so
-when looking for `knuth` we also look for a `knuth.tex`.
+for example when looking for `knuth` we also look for a `knuth.tex`.

 You can turn this feature on or off with the setting `current.file_links/on`.